Sebguer/OpenRPI/README.md

 apt-get install libmysqlclient-dev

-apt-get install -y mysql-server gcc git
+apt-get install -y mysql-server gcc git g++ make

 In the middle of the installation, it will prompt you for a MySQL password.
 Choose something, and make a note of it.